aduenner/Principal-Component-Analysis/README.md

-PCA-Image-Denoising
+## Image Denoising with Principal Component Analysis

-Organization:
+### Organization:

-	Benchmarking: Contains the Numba and NumPy optimized implementations for each of the studied algorithmic variants
+**Benchmarking** Contains the Numba and NumPy optimized implementations for each of the studied algorithmic variants

-	Main: Contains older implementations of the algorithms and code to apply the denoised images to the classifier
+**Main** Contains older implementations of the algorithms and code to apply the denoised images to the classifier

-	Example Code: Contains a simple implementation of a CNN trained on the CIFAR-10 dataset
+**Example Code** Contains a simple implementation of a CNN trained on the CIFAR-10 dataset

-	Paper: Contains the final report and proposal
+**Paper** Contains the final report and proposal

-	References: Copies of the articles cited